jordanstudioroot/RootWindows-UnityCSharp/README.md

 ## Root Windows
-Prototype drag-able, resize-able windowing UI system for Unity3D used by Studio Root Games.
+Prototype drag-able, resize-able windows for representing instance-indepedent data about entities in games and the actions available to them, such as character attributes and special abilities.
+Developed for the Unity game engine.

 ## Requirements
 This package uses TextMeshProNPM-UnityCSharp, so the Unity Package Manager version of TextMeshPro must be removed using the Unity Package Manager UI in order for this package to work.